Job title Sports Nutritonist

 A base level of education is essential, and the earlier we can work with players to ensure that is clear, the better.
+It is worth while researching your study options.
 We spend time developing this in the academy players before some of them enter the full time professional environment.
 Cooking skills and the ability to go away and action these food choices when they aren’t at the club is the next biggest tool.

 Sports nutrition is constantly evolving….
 How do you keep up?

 The role of a sports nutritionist is incredibly fast moving; the quantity of research is immense, and you must put time aside every week to read and keep up with it.